Blueberry season a time for tasty treats

-In recent days, a road trip that I had to make several times for a sporting tournament took me by two u-pick blueberry farms.
-The signs are out and blueberry season is here!
+In recent days, a road trip that I had to make several times for a sporting tournament took me by two you-pick blueberry farms.
+The signs are out and blueberry season is here.

-Unfortunately for me, so is the county fair and softball season, so the u-pick blueberry season is going to have to slip by this year.
-Fortunately, I know I can find some at the farmers’ market and even our local grocery store.
+Unfortunately for me, so is the county fair and softball season, so the you-pick blueberry season is going to have to slip by this year.
+Fortunately, I know I can find some at the farmers market and even our local grocery store.
 It’s not as rewarding as picking my own, but our taste buds will surely be satisfied.

 • When you buy fresh blueberries, look for berries that are firm, dry, plump and smooth-skinned, with a silvery surface bloom and no leaves or stems.
 Size is not an indicator of maturity but color is.
 Berries should be deep purple/black to blue/black in color.